joebailey26/Weather-App/README.md

 ## Future Ideas

-* Turn notifications on and off and have icon reflect that
+* Turn notifications on and off and have icon reflect that.

+* Send notifications every 30 minutes even if app is not opened.

 * Use more bleeding edge APIs (Suggestions welcome).